pydy/pydy/beginner.rst

    >>> dir()

 This is a long list of available functions, as both packages have many.
-Read the about the python import statement to learn about better ways to import only what you need.
+Read about the python import statement to learn about better ways to import only what you need.
 One good explanation is
 <http://effbot.org/zone/import-confusion.htm>.